-- Review athlete selection methods. - Athlete notification - Review all the requirements related to athlete notification. - Conducting sample collection - Urine sample collection procedures: review all the steps involved in the collection of urine samples, including witnessing urine sample provision, dividing and sealing the sample, measuring the specific gravity, collecting additional samples, dealing with partial samples and completing the doping control form. - Blood sample collection procedures: review all the steps involved in the collection of blood samples, including the types of blood collection and the required equipment and the role of the Blood Collection Officer (BCO). - Modifications to sample collection - Review the modifications that apply for athletes who are minors and athletes with an impairment. - Concluding the sample collection session - Review what happens once a sample is collected (e.g., reports to complete, chain of custody, etc.). - Review the security and storage of samples along with the transportation requirements for samples and doping control documentation (i.e., shipping requirements). - Review any other post sample collection session requirements like submitting expense claims, etc. - Collecting intelligence - o Review how DCOs can collect information while they are in the field. - Reporting a potential failure to comply - Review the steps that DCOs must follow if an athlete fails to comply with sample collection procedures.
+o Review all the requirements related to athlete notification.

+Conducting sample collection

+- Urine sample collection procedures: review all the steps involved in the collection of urine samples, including witnessing urine sample provision, dividing and sealing the sample, measuring the specific gravity, collecting additional samples, dealing with partial samples and completing the doping control form. - O Blood sample collection procedures venous and capillary: review the different types of blood samples, all the steps involved in the collection of venous and capillary blood samples, including the types of blood collection (e.g., blood, blood athlete biological passport (ABP) and dried blood spot (DBS)), the required equipment and the role of the Blood Collection Officer (BCO).

+Modifications to sample collection

+- Review the modifications that apply for athletes who are minors and athletes with an impairment. - Concluding the sample collection session - Review what happens once a sample is collected (e.g., reports to complete, chain of custody, etc.). - Review the security and storage of samples along with the transportation requirements for all types of samples and doping control documentation (i.e., shipping requirements). - Review any other post sample collection session requirements like submitting expense claims, etc.